Q. What Is Auto Insurance?

-- Good student discount: May apply if the young driver in your family has good grades
+- Good student discount: This may apply if a young driver in your family has good grades.

-- Good driver discount: May apply if you’ve been accident-free for a period of time
+- Good driver discount: This may apply if you’ve been accident-free for a certain amount of time.

-- Multi-car discount: May apply if you insure more than one of your vehicles with the same company
+- Multi-car discount: This may apply if you insure more than one of your vehicles with the same company.

-- Multi-policy discount: May apply when you insure both your home and car with the same company
+- Multi-policy discount: This may apply when you insure both your home and vehicle with the same company.

 Your local agent can also talk with you about these discounts and determine the ones that would benefit you and save you the most money on your policy.